skalenetwork/skale-consensus/docs/block_signature_verification.md

 * when the proposer node receives $2t+1$(11) such signature shares, including its own share, it will combine the  shares into $DaThresholdSignature$.
 * the proposer will then send the $DaThresholdSignature$ to all other nodes.

-### 2.1 DaThresholdSignature description.
+### 2.1 DaThresholdSignature meaning.

+* $DaThresholdSignature$ proves data availability of the proposal.
+In other words, it proves that the proposal has been distributed to at least 11 out of 16 nodes.

-it also proves the fact, that the proposal is unique, since an honest receiving node will only sign a single proposal for a given block number and proposer index.
+* $DaThresholdSignature$ also proves uniqueness of the proposal for a given $blockId$ and proposer.
+This comes from the fact, that an honest node will only sign a single proposal for a given proposer and block number.

-### 2.2 Distribution of block proposals.

-A proposer will distribute its proposal to other nodes using the following  steps:

-1. Distribute the proposal to at least 11 nodes, including itself.

-2. Receive 11 signature shares back.

-3. Create  $DaThresholdSignature$ object by gluing the 11 signature shares.

-3. Distribute $DaThresholdSignature$ to at least 11 out of 16 nodes.

-Node, that a node will not vote for consensus for a particular proposal, unless it received both the proposal itself and its DaThresholdSignature.
+$DaThresholdSignature$ is required for consensus, meaning that a node votes $0$ in consensus if it did not receive $DaThresholdSignature$.
+This means, that a proposal that wins consensus is guranteeed to have $DaThresholdSignature$

 ### 2.3 Computing DaThresholdSignatureShare.